All Episodes

 I've had it with the fake phony news in this country and the lies that they have told you.

-And I'll tell you, I think in large part he knows there's no collusion.
+And I'll tell you, I think in large part, he knows there's no collusion.

-So let's let's see if we can provoke Trump into getting pissed off and saying he's had enough and and maybe he'll fire him and accomplish, you know, everybody's attention will go away from real crimes that we have now discovered that have been committed on a level that we can't even fathom in this country.
+So let's see if we can provoke Trump into getting pissed off and saying he's had enough and maybe he'll fire him and accomplish, you know, everybody's attention will go away from real crimes that we have now discovered that have been committed on a level that we can't even fathom in this country.

 It's unbelievable.

-And Mueller recycling, this is the new version of fake news that we get every night from the Washington Post, the New York Times, fake news, CNN, NBC, and it's like a leak every night at seven o'clock.
+And Mueller recycling, this is the new version of fake news that we get every night from the Washington Post, the New York Times, fake news, CNN, NBC, and it's like a leak every night at 7 o'clock.

-You know, forget about focusing in on keeping the country safe and secure.
+Forget about focusing in on keeping the country safe and secure.

 Forget about North Korea, China, Russia, and everything else.

-Let's focus in on Donald Trump 24-7 and Trump Russia collusion, even though we're now 18 months into this garbage and there's no evidence, but yet we have evidence of Hillary Clinton doing a whole variety of things.
+Let's focus in on Donald Trump 24-7 and Trump-Russia collusion, even though we're now 18 months into this garbage and there's no evidence, but yet we have evidence of Hillary Clinton doing a whole variety of things.

 We know she committed felonies.

-We know she fixed a primary, we know that they literally exonerated her and rigged an investigation.
+We know that they literally exonerated her and rigged an investigation.

-We know that she finally we found out she paid for the Russian dossier, so there was Russian lies to influence the election.
+We know that she finally found out she paid for the Russian dossier.

 She bought them.